DanielAvinoam/TheSubZeroProject/README.md

     return 0;
 }
 ```
-In case the file deletion operation require high privileges, The decided PIS executing process needs to have these appropriate ones and is preferred to always exist and run in the background.
+In case the file deletion operation requires high privileges, the decided PIS executing process needs to have these appropriate privileges and is preferred to always exist and run in the background.
 For that, `winlogon.exe` makes a great target - it always runs as `SYSTEM` and it is present in every windows system.
 In order to inject the PIS to `winlogon` the current process also needs to have `SYSTEM` privileges - that is the reason for the privilege escalation done earlier.
 If the escalation fails (either because the driver isn't loaded or because of an error in the `DeviceIOControl` call) the process creates a new `cmd` process and sets it as the injection target process.
 The cleanup process finishes by injecting the PIS and throwing an exception log in case of an error:
 ```cpp